GillesDV/Andromeda-Skillpicker/README.md

 > npm start
 start the App

-The implementation of skills is made with the Visitor pattern
+Character skills are made with the Visitor pattern

 We use 2 spaces as indentation, because we are not savages.